 Ample class time and instructor attention:

-During remote learning, boys receive a similar amount of class time as when we meet physically.
-Classes feature group instruction and supervised time to complete assignments.
-Multiple faculty and staff members are available in every class.
-Each class has a supporting staffer who can answer boys’ musical and technological questions (either by chat, or by creating breakout rooms where choristers and faculty can meet).
-All classes and breakout rooms are recorded.
+During remote learning, boys received a similar amount of class time as when we had previously met in person.
+Classes featured group instruction and supervised time to complete assignments.
+Multiple faculty and staff members were available in every class.
+Each class had a supporting staffer who could answer boys’ musical and technological questions (either by chat, or by creating breakout rooms where choristers and faculty could meet).
+All classes and breakout rooms were recorded.

 Enhanced learning goals:

 We are committed to providing the best in choral music education.
 We expanded our instruction to include additional subjects that work well online, and which were tailored to meet the developmental needs of each ensemble.
-Class time includes:
+Class time included:

 - Choral arts: Individual vocal development, ensemble singing, small group collaboration, arranging, and composing.
-(Additional possibilities include songwriting, music editing, and music production.)
+(Additional possibilities included songwriting, music editing, and music production.)

 - Musicianship and theory: Guided music theory lessons, proctored theory study hall, individual sight-reading development, and applied theory using our current repertoire

 - Notes from the field: Lessons on music history, plus conversations with special guests including composers, publishers, recording engineers, singers, and arts advocates

 - Community-building: Icebreakers, individual performances, and activities that promoted teamwork while fostering individual growth

-Our faculty has spent months testing music technology platforms, and we’ve selected the best ones for our remote learning.
+Our faculty spent months testing music technology platforms, and we selected the best ones for our remote learning.
 Executive and Artistic Director Kent Jue writes: “As an instructor, I am incredibly pleased with the new platforms I have at my disposal.
 They allow me to focus on creating engaging lessons and beautiful music.
 The boys are having a rich and rewarding experience.
 That’s a good feeling as a teacher.”

 Here are a few of the technologies we are using: